Volunteer Opportunities

 -

-Patronize the Farmers Market in Takoma Park on Wednesdays between 10:30 am and 2:30 pm through November 24 (Anne Street between University Blvd. & Hammond Avenue).
+Patronize Crossroads Farmers Market on Wednesdays between 10:30 am and 2:30 pm through November 27 (Anne Street between University Blvd. & Hammond Avenue).

 -